ewanc26/bluesky-awoo-bot/README.md

 ### `src/config.env`

 This file stores the Bluesky credentials required to log in and post.
-Ensure you keep this file secure and do not share it publicly.
+Please make sure you keep this file secure and do not share it publicly.

 ### `src/index.ts`